Skip to main content

 • Review all takeoff Results

-• Rename and fill-out the details of Conditions Takeoff Boost creates
+• Rename and fill-out the details of Conditions Takeoff Boost creates (for example, update the height and width of Wall Conditions)

 • Reassign takeoff from the Conditions Takeoff Boost creates to appropriate Conditions you create